Kylec66/NBA-Analysis/README.md

 NBA Payrolls vs Performance (Chris Christensen)

 Is there a correlation between wins and the percent salary cap used?
 Doing a scatter plot of the percent salary cap used vs the number of wins from the 1990-91 season to the 2018-19 season there was no correlation.
-I decided to offset the number of wins by 3 years to allow for program development.
-Still no correlation.
-After looking at which teams with the lowest cost per wins it appeared that there was a slight correlation with simply the number of wins, arguing that team payrolls had vary little affect on the number of wins.
-More analyses would be need to see why some teams are more cost effective than others.
+There was a stronger correlation btween wins and win/cost efficiency than there was between cost and number of wins, arguing that team payrolls had vary little affect on the number of wins and simply having more wins improves the win/cost efficieny.
+More analyses would be needed to see why some teams are more cost effective than others.

 ![image](https://user-images.githubusercontent.com/83102597/145463811-177de28f-baaf-4ea0-a7f4-1dc03822ef89.png)

 Do teams with the highest paid player have a high percentage of wining championships?
-Out of the teams that won a championship from 1991 to  2019, less than 13% of them had the highest paid player in the NBA.
+Out of the teams that won a championship from 1991 to  2019, less than 15% of them had the highest paid player in the NBA, suggesting that having the highest paid player does not favor an NBA Championship.